ibmecod/bluemix-hue-filebrowser/README.md

 Starting the development server at http://0.0.0.0:8000/ Quit the server with CONTROL-C.
 ```
-If your logs look like this and the app isn't showing up in your browser, make sure a public  IP address is mapped to the running container.
-If it is mapped you may have to wait a couple of minutes because the public IP mapping
+If your logs look like this and the app isn't showing up in your browse:
+ - Make sure a public  IP address is mapped to the running container
-in IBM Containers may not always be instantaneous - so wait a  couple of minutes and try again.
+ - If it is mapped you may have to wait a couple of minutes because the public IP mapping  in IBM Containers may not always be instantaneous.
+Wait a  couple of minutes and try again.

 If your service credentials are not found the logs  will look like the following
 ```sh